DBCDK/serviceprovider/doc/api-design.md

 - `limit` for paginated results, - number of results per page.
 - `pretty` determines whether the JSON should be prettyprinted when serialising.
 - `callback` is the callback name when doing a jsonp request on the HTTP-transport
+- `fields` which keys should be in the returned object.

 __Responses__ are returned within an envelope, usually as a JSON object with the following properties: